How to Address People in English

 How you address people may also change depending on your own age and status.
 If you are unsure, use a formal address.
 If your form of address is too formal, the other person will invite you to use an alternative form of address, such as a first name.

-Q. What should I call my teacher or tutor?
+Q. What should I call my teacher?

 A. Start formal.
 He or she will probably tell you on day 1 during the introduction.
 If not, use a formal title, until he or she tells you otherwise.
 Don't use the generic term "Teacher".
 This sounds as if you do not know your teacher's name.
 (You wouldn't want to be called "Student", right?)
 Even if you have a substitute teacher, make sure to address the instructor by a specific name.